malick08012/Student-Score-Prediction/README.md

 # Student Score Prediction using Linear Regression:
 A machine learning project focused on predicting student outcomes using the Student Performance Factors dataset.
 Can we predict final exam scores using study hours and lifestyle data?
 Explore this regression-based project to see how features like study time and previous score and exam score impact student performance.

+🎯 Objective of the Task:

+The primary objective of this project is to analyze the relationship between study hours and exam scores and build a predictive model using Linear Regression.
+The project aims to understand how effectively study hours can explain variations in students’ academic performance and to evaluate model accuracy using standard regression metrics such as MAE, RMSE, and R² score.

 📊 Dataset:

 Source: Kaggle – Student Performance Factors